RWebster-Noble/bitwarden-clients/Firefox-extension-passkey-login-prf-plan.md

 - Steps 10–14 in the connector (ECDH + encryption) are omitted
 - Steps 20–22 in the background (ECDH + decryption) are omitted
 - `prfOutput` is always `null`; `prfKey` is always `undefined` in `logInWithExternalAssertion()`
-- No `extensionPublicKey` URL parameter needed
+- No `extensionPublicKey` URL fragment needed

 ### Phase 2 (Full PRF support)